- 6754 E. Wilson St., Fountain, NC 27829

 Freeman came to the attention of Music Maker’s Tim Duffy by way of another Fountain musician, Lightnin’ Wells, who has worked with Music Maker and several of its legendary blues musicians for over 20 years.

 Freeman is the brother of the legendary local gospel group the Vines Sisters, also known as the Glorifying Vines, who got their first European tour a couple of years ago through arrangements with Music Maker.
-Freeman almost got to England last year to view the opening of the first gallery show that featured some of his guitars.
+Freeman almost got to England in 2020 to view the opening of the first gallery show that featured some of his guitars.

 We don’t get to hear Mr. Vines perform often around here, but early in the pandemic, spring 2020, he was messing around with one of his newly constructed guitars, and I was able to capture this little tune: